 Understanding Post Spawn Bass Patterns

-Once the eggs are laid and the fry hatch out, the male will remain in the area defending his nest and offspring for a short time, while the females will leave the area shortly after laying her eggs to rest and recover in deep water.
+Once the eggs are laid, and the fry hatch out, the male will remain in the area defending his nest and offspring for a short time, while the females will leave the area shortly after laying their eggs to rest and recover in deep water.